runhaoyang/recipe-mern-app-client/README.md

 The frontend is hosted on netlify [Live Website](https://recipe-mern-app.netlify.app).
 https://recipe-mern-app.netlify.app

+This recipe management web application is built with the MERN stack.

 ## Administrator authorizations

 An administrator is able to access any content that a user is able to, along with administrator only functions.